WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 ### Wireframes

 * The Website's sketch and wireframe was created in Figma as I felt more confortable with it.
-* All sketchs were done with a Wacom Pen Tablet.
+* All sketches were done with a Wacom Pen Tablet.
 * I've decided to create a wireframe/sketch and then design the whole project with Figma.
 * I've decided to not design the mobile version as I was running out of time and there is no major changes to the content.
 * Both Desktop and Mobile Sketches can be found below.